 I experienced fear as a debilitating force in my life for years.
 It wears many masks, and can even hide behind a few others, (denial for instance).
 One of the exercises I completed in the 12 Step Program is to identify how much you are controlled by various habits and emotions: anger, resentment, lust among many, and to rate their impact on your life on a scale of 1 – 10.
 Good thing I’d used a pencil.
 I was confident fear wasn’t much of a problem for me, but as I started getting healthier I realized what a huge impact fear was having on my life.

 It seems right and sensible to be afraid when there are so many things we are powerless over – which is why the command not to fear is stated over 300 times in the Bible.
 Fear is a big enemy, and I’m so grateful to have been (mostly) set free of it.

 The opposite of fear is not, as you would assume, courage, but faith.
 If I have to depend on my own resources I’d be foolish not to be afraid.
-But when I trust that there is a sovereign God who loves me as He loves every human on this wild and crazy planet then I can rest.
-Do I think that means I may not face great hardship – not for a moment especially in this moment.
-I feel like the whole country is collectively holding its breath waiting for the other shoe will drop.
+But, when I trust that there is a sovereign God who loves me, as He loves every human on this wild and crazy planet, then I can rest.
+Do I think that means I may not face great hardship – not for a moment, especially in this moment.
+I feel like the whole country is collectively holding its breath, waiting for the other shoe to drop.
 As it will.